Fraternalilab/POPSlegacy/README.md

 * noHeaderOut : suppress output headers (for benchmarking)
 * padding : add lines to pad the missing hydrogen atom lines (for benchmarking)
 * rout : output of R-compatible output

+## Input file formats
+POPS accepts two formats of the PDB database: the classical PDB format (*.pdb) using input parameter '--pdb' and the newer XML format (*.xml) using input parameter '--pdbml';
+the latter is the preferred option for forward compatibility.
+Structures are usually stored in compressed (zipped) form and POPS can read the compressed files directly.
+POPS depends therefore on the libxml2 and lzip libraries, whose presence is checked at the configuration stage.

 ## Program Design